pjox/portizs/content/de/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Machine Learning
+- Sprachmodellierung
-- Deep Learning
+- Korpuslinguistik
+- Named Entity Recognition
-- Text Mining
+- Computerlinguistik
-- NLP
+- Maschinelle Übersetzung

 # Education to show in About widget
 education: